Nike Lunar Eclipse 3: Reviewed and Compared Review Facts

 placed strategically in segments to fight overpronation.
 The mixture of materials used in the outsole once again team up to create a very substantial and durable outsole.

-when they run.
-A well padded heel region coupled with a Nike Lunarlon midsole will produce a very comfortable finished product, and that's exactly what the Nike Lunar Eclipse 3 is.
+A well-padded heel region coupled with a Nike Lunarlon midsole will produce a very comfortable finished product, and that's exactly what the Nike Lunar Eclipse 3 is.

 Back again is our friend Flywire for this iteration of the Nike lunar eclipse, but this time it's an improved, evolved and efficient Flywire

 .
 The difference for users of the past model is obviously noticeable.
-The midsection of the entire Nike Lunar Eclipse 2 had a dedicated Dynamic Fit System that was composed of interlocking material that griped the foot and provided the support needed to hold the users foot in place when running.
+The midsection of the entire Nike Lunar Eclipse 2 had a dedicated Dynamic Fit System that was composed of an interlocking material that gripped the foot and provided the support needed to hold the user's foot in place when running.
 Nike decided to fix the Flywire system for the Lunar Eclipse 3 in an effort to shave off ounces from the shoe and become a more efficient overall support system.

-will cut your run short, but the circulatory cut-outs on the Nike Lunar 3 opens up the opportunity for proper ventilation.
+will cut your run short, but the circulatory cut-outs on the Nike Lunar 3 open up the opportunity for proper ventilation.